tomwhite/covid-19-uk-data/README.md

 ## News

+* 21 April 2020.
+The PHA NI dashboard was [suspended](https://twitter.com/healthdpt/status/1252624119335706625) since it was reporting incorrect data.
+* 21 April 2020.
+The [PHW dashboard][PHW-dashboard] now has a link to download the data in XLSX format.
+The URL is dynamically generated however, so it's still not easy to automate the download.
+* 20 April 2020.
+The [PHE dashboard][PHE-dashboard] now has stable URLs for its CSV downloads.
+* 18 April 2020.
+PHA NI launched a [dashboard](http://www.pha.site/cvdashboard) to replace the daily surveillance reports.
 * 15 April 2020.
 A new [dashboard][PHE-dashboard] for UK and England was launched, replacing the ArcGIS one.
 As a part of this change the XLSX/CSV files for daily indicators, and case counts by region and UTLA (in England) are no longer being produced.
 They have been replaced by CSV files, or - for programmatic access - a JSON feed.
 * 14 April 2020.
 No per-area case numbers produced for NI, even though it is a weekday (Tuesday).
 Yesterday was a bank holiday, and no case numbers were produced either.
 * 9 April 2020.
 The reporting period for case numbers in Wales changed.
 "For operational reasons, we are moving the point at which we count new cases of Novel Coronavirus (Covid-19) back from 7pm to 1pm.
 Case numbers on Thursday [9 April] will therefore be lower than usual, and will return to normal on Friday [10 April]."